 The "Uniform Vehicle Code" (see Section 1A.11) is the primary source for the standards for the meaning of vehicular signal indications to both vehicle operators and pedestrians as set forth below, and the standards for the meaning of separate pedestrian signal indications as set forth in Section 4E.02.

-Unless otherwise determined by law, the following meanings shall be given to highway traffic signal indications for vehicles and pedestrians:
+The following meanings shall be given to highway traffic signal indications for vehicles and pedestrians:

 A. Steady green signal indications shall have the following meanings: